-Day habilitation services are aimed at developing Α. activities and/or skills acquisition to support or further community integration opportunities outside of a participant's home that promote independence and autonomy and assist him/her in developing a full life in his/her community.
+- A. Day habilitation services are aimed at developing activities and/or skills acquisition to support or further community integration opportunities outside participant's home that promote independence and autonomy and assist him/her in developing a full life in his/her community.
 Services should focus on habilitation activities that enable the participant to attain maximum skills based on his/her valued outcomes.
 These services should be provided in a variety of community venues, and these venues and services should routinely correspond with the context of the skill acquisition activity to enhance the habilitation activities.
 Overarching goals of the program shall include regular community inclusion and the opportunity to build towards maximum.
-The primary focus of day habilitation services is acquisition of new skills or maintenance of existing skills based on individualized preferences and goals.

-1. The skill acquisition and maintenance activities should include formal strategies for teaching the personalized skills and include the intended outcome for the participant.

-2. Personalized progress for the skill acquisition and maintenance activities should be routinely reviewed and evaluated, with revisions made as necessary to promote continued skill acquisition.

-3. As a participant develops new skills, his/her training should move along a continuum of habilitation services offered toward greater independence and self-reliance.

-B. Day habilitation services may serve to reinforce skills or lessons taught in school, therapy, or other settings.
+The primary focus of day habilitation services is acquisition of new skills or maintenance of existing skills based on individualized preferences and goals. - 1.
+The skill acquisition and maintenance activities should include formal strategies for teaching the personalized skills and include the intended outcome for the participant. - 2.
+Personalized progress for the skill acquisition and maintenance activities should be routinely reviewed and evaluated, with revisions made as necessary to promote continued skill acquisition. - 3.
+As a participant develops new skills, his/her training should move along a continuum of habilitation services offered toward greater independence and self-reliance. - B. Day habilitation services may serve to reinforce skills or lessons taught in school, therapy, or other settings.
 Day habilitation services shall:

-focus on enabling the participant to attain his/her maximum skills;

-be coordinated with any physical, occupational, or speech therapies listed in the participant's plan of care; and a.
-Services are based on a 15 minute unit of service and on time spent at the service site by the participant.

-3. be furnished on a regularly scheduled basis and limited to no more than eight hours a day, five days per week.

-b.
-Services shall not exceed 32 units of service on any given day or 160 units in any given week in a plan of care.

-c.
-Any time less than 15 minutes of service is not billable or payable.

-d.
-No rounding up of units is allowed.4. - 4.d.
-Repealed.

-C. The day habilitation provider is responsible for all transportation between day habilitation sites.

-1. Transportation is only provided on the day that a day habilitation service is provided.

-2. Transportation services are offered and billable as a component of day habilitation.
-Transportation may be provided to and/or from the participant's residence or a location agreed upon by the participant or authorized representative.

-D. Participants may receive more than one type of vocational or habilitative service per day as long as the service and billing criteria are followed and as long as requirements for the minimum time spent on site are adhered to.
+- 1. focus on enabling the participant to attain his/her maximum skills; - 2. be coordinated with any physical, occupational, or speech therapies listed in the participant's plan of care; and - be furnished on a regularly scheduled basis and limited to no more than eight hours a day, five days per week. - a.
+Services are based on a 15 minute unit of service and on time spent at the service site by the participant. - b.
+Services shall not exceed 32 units of service on any given day or 160 units in any given week in a plan of care. - c.
+Any time less than 15 minutes of service is not billable or payable. - d.
+No rounding up of units is allowed. - C. The day habilitation provider is responsible for all transportation between day habilitation sites. - 1.
+Transportation is only provided on the day that a day habilitation service is provided. - 2.
+Transportation services are offered and billable as a component of day habilitation.
+Transportation may be provided to and/or from the participant's residence or a location agreed upon by the participant or authorized representative. - D. Participants may receive more than one type of vocational or habilitative service per day as long as the service and billing criteria are followed and as long as requirements for the minimum time spent on site are adhered to.